Waffen-SS: Normandy

 Operation Overlord, the Allied "D-Day" landings in Normandy, took place on 6 June 1944.
 In preparation for the expected landings, the I SS Panzer Corps was moved to Septeuil to the west of Paris in April 1944.
 The corps had the 1st SS Panzer Division Leibstandarte SS Adolf Hitler, the 12th SS Panzer Division Hitlerjugend, and the 17th SS Panzergrenadier Götz von Berlichingen Divisions, along with the army's Panzer-Lehr-Division assigned to it.
 The corps was to form a part of General Leo Geyr von Schweppenburg's Panzer Group West, the Western theatre's armoured reserve.
 The corps was restructured on 4 July 1944 and only the 1st SS Leibstandarte and the 12th SS Hitlerjugend Divisions remained on strength.

 After the landings, the first Waffen-SS unit in action was the 12th SS Hitlerjugend Division, which arrived at the invasion front on 7 June, in the Caen area.
 That same day they committed the Ardenne Abbey massacre against Canadian Army prisoners of war.
 The next unit to arrive was the 17th SS Division Götz von Berlichingen on 11 June, which came into contact with the US 101st Airborne Division.
 The 101st SS Heavy Panzer Battalion arrived next to protect the left wing of the I SS Panzer Corps.
 The 1st SS Division Leibstandarte arrived towards the end of the month with lead elements becoming embroiled in the British offensive Operation Epsom.

 The only other Waffen-SS unit in France at this time was the 2nd SS Panzer Division Das Reich, in Montauban, north of Toulouse.
 They were ordered north to the landing beaches and on 9 June were responsible for the Tulle massacre, where 99 men were murdered.
-The next day, they reached the village of Oradour-sur-Glane where they massacred 642 civilians.
+The next day, they reached the village of Oradour-sur-Glane where they massacred 642 civilians including 247 children.